 Spring Creek Ranch is utterly secluded yet totally accessible with unmatched views, luxury accommodations and a quiet western elegance situated just five miles from the Town Square on a 1,000 acre wildlife refuge.
 I dined at their award-winning Granary Restaurant in a unique, cliff-side setting facing the Tetons.
 So mesmerized was I by the awe-inspiring views, I almost forgot to order dinner but glad I didn’t.
 It was wonderful.

 Common to Jackson, the Buteo jamaicensis, Red Tailed Hawk, is easily identified by its mannerisms.
 They usually leave their perch with slow, distinct wing beats.
 A shrill, rasping cry is often heard as they fly off to search their prey.
 No shrill cry for me, just a melancholy sigh as I slowly and sadly leave my perch here in magical, wondrous Wyoming.

 Barbara Barton Sloane is a Pelham-based Travel Editor/Columnist who writes for a number of both national and international publications.
-She delights in sharing her global travel experiences.
+She delights in sharing her global travel experiences with our readers.